manu-07-ela/LAPR2_ISEP/docs/SprintC/US15/US15_ValidateWorkDone.md

 *Use this section to capture other relevant information that is related with this US such as (i) special requirements ; (ii) data and/or technology variations; (iii) how often this US is held.*

+* The objective of this user story is only for the laboratory coordinator to be aware of the work developed in the chemical laboratory and to mark the job as done.

 ## 2. OO Analysis